We are looking forward to welcoming fans to Brentford Community Stadium for our first season in the Premier League.

 All food counters have been designed at a height to make them fully accessible for fans in wheelchairs.

 Water fountains are also available around the stadium which provides a healthy, free option (and a way to avoid any queues!).
 You can bring in small non-glass clear bottles to refill at our water fountains or there is a reusable cup system in operation.

-All bars and food outlets in the general admission area will open one and a half hours before kick-off, at the same time as the stadium opens.
-Two kiosks will open in the West Stand lower section for 30 minutes after the final whistle and The Dugout will also be open for one hour after the final whistle via Entrance B with the numbers strictly controlled by stewards on the door.
+All bars and food outlets in the General Admission area will open two hours before kick-off, at the same time as the stadium opens.
+One kiosk will open in the West Stand lower section for around 20-30 minutes after the final whistle, together with kiosks either side of the The Dugout in the South Stand and The Dugout itself will also be open for at least one hour after the final whistle via Entrance B with the numbers strictly controlled by stewards on the door.